Edwardsburgh/Cardinal: The Second

 In 1843, a school was constructed of logs along The Second.
 Little is known about this school; the log structure was replaced by a stone schoolhouse not long after its construction.
-When school sections were divided The Second was designated S.S. #5.
+When school sections were divided The Second was designated S.S.
+No. 5.
 The stone schoolhouse reportedly provided primitive accommodations, as it lacked a proper heating source and running water.
 The schoolhouse operated into the early 1900s when it too was replaced by a slightly more modern building.
 In 1949, a local named Andrew Wylie willed part of his land along the Second Concession for the construction of a new school.
 A brick school, called Wylie's School, was constructed in 1950 consisting of a single room and modern conveniences such as washrooms and electricity.
 Wylie's School closed in 1969.

 In 1855, the Grand Trunk Railway was established nearby in Cardinal which allowed the community farmers to conveniently distribute their goods to larger markets in cities like Montreal.
 Around the same time a cheese factory, supplied by local milk, was established and operated well into the 1900s.
 Although farming was still the main industry, women began to be self-employed as weavers or seamstresses during the mid-19th century.
 No new businesses were established in The Second through to 1900; the community relied heavily on the village of Cardinal for services as well as travelling salesmen.

 In the early 1900s, the community remained relatively unchanged from the previous century until the 1950s when the community began to feel a slow decline.
 Improved infrastructure lessened the communities dependency on agriculture and self-sustainability.
 At the end of the 1950s, the construction of Highway 401 disrupted the community; almost all of the farms along The Second had their northern sections severed off to accommodate the highway.
 Presently, The Second consists of mainly residential addresses and has no businesses currently in operation.
 Locally, the road and surrounding area is still often referred to as the "Broken Second" despite the community's steady decline.